sp-uhh/sgmse-bbed/README.md

 ```bash
 python eval.py --test_dir <your_test_dir> --folder_destination <your_enhanced_dir> --ckpt <path_to_model_checkpoint> --N 30 --reverse_starting_point 0.5 --force_N 15
 ```
 starts enhancement from 0.5 with 15 reverse steps.
 This would be the result of Tab.
-1 last row in [1], when the provided checkpoint is loaded in the checkpoint folder is loaded.
+1 last row in [1], when the provided checkpoint (download from here https://drive.google.com/file/d/1_h7pH6o-j7GV_E69SbRQF2BMRlC8tmz_/view?usp=share_link) is loaded in the checkpoint folder is loaded.
 This is the checkpoint that was used to produce the results in [1].